The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 If you don’t attend to its special watering needs in the summer heat, the entire plant will dry up and may die from heat stress.

-Hibiscus tree is also not tolerant of freezing weather.
+The hibiscus tree is also not tolerant of freezing weather.
 When the weather turns cold, the leaves will turn yellow and fall.

-If this happens, you should prune off the damaged leaves and move your plant to a location where it can get partial shade during the hottest part of the day.
+If this happens, you should prune off the damaged yellow leaves and move your plant to a location where it can get partial shade during the hottest part of the day.

 Too little light can also cause discoloration and falling leaves.